kagaimiq/jl-uboot-tool/docs/how-to-enter-uboot.md

 D+ | _-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_- ...
 ```

-Here, the D- line is the data and D+ line is the clock.
+Here, the D- is the clock line and D+ is the data line.
-The data is sent MSB-first and sampled by the clock's rising edge.
+The data is sampled by the chip at the clock's rising edge.

 This key is sent continuously until the chip acknowledges it by pulling both D+ and D- to ground for at least 2ms: